Mitigation Management

 Benefit Cost Analysis (BCA) Requirements (Revised September 2020, Version 6.0)

 FEMA requires that mitigation project applications be accompanied by a Benefit Cost Analysis (developed on FEMA software) that demonstrates a future savings of at least one dollar for every dollar expended on any mitigation project.
+A project is considered cost-effective when the BCR is 1.0 or greater.

 - Supplement to the Benefit-Cost Analysis Reference Guide (June 2011)